seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **JULIET**
 Well, thou hast comforted me marvellous much.
 Go in: and tell my lady I am gone,
-Having displeased my father, to Laurence’ cell,
+Having displeased my father, to Laurence' cell,
 To make confession and to be absolved.

 **Nurse**